1 What is LPG?

 4.3 Above-ground

-Aboveground storage in bullet-form is similar to that of spheres.
-Bullets, however, are usually installed pre-fabricated in smaller units with cases of large (50+m) in length have been done in various locations across the world with some reaching lengths of 70m as in the case of Sunrise Energy LPG Import Terminal (Engineering News, 2014).
+Aboveground storage in bullet form is similar to that of spheres.
+Bullets, however, are usually installed pre-fabricated in smaller units with cases of large (50+m) in length.
+These have been done in various locations across the world, with some reaching lengths of 70m as in the case of Sunrise Energy LPG Import Terminal (Engineering News, 2014).

-Regular maintenance can also much more readily be completed in the case of bullets compared to a large sphere, with the possibility of some of the bullets staying in operation during scheduled maintenance, whilst the use of a large sphere will shut down all operations until maintenance is complete (BNH Gas Tanks, n.d.).
+Regular maintenance can also be completed much more readily in the case of bullets compared to a large sphere, with the possibility of some of the bullets staying in operation during scheduled maintenance, while the use of a large sphere will shut down all operations until maintenance is complete (BNH Gas Tanks, n.d.).

 4.4 Mounded/Buried

 Mounded bullets are bullets that are buried beneath a mound, typically trapezoidal, consisting of sand/ground and a cover of a binding material like asphalt.
-The mounding is usually also fitted with walls at two opposing ends with some cases being surrounded with a wall.
-Mounded or buried bullets are a trade-off between available storage and the necessity to allocated extra civil and mechanical work to accommodate the actual mounding.
-The use of mounded bullets allows for narrower spacing between adjacent LPG bullets as well as less strict safety distances with regards to other properties in close proximity.
+The mounding is usually also fitted with walls at two opposing ends, with some cases being surrounded by a wall.
+Mounded or buried bullets are a trade-off between available storage and the necessity to allocate extra civil and mechanical work to accommodate the actual mounding.
+The use of mounded bullets allows for narrower spacing between adjacent LPG bullets as well as less strict safety distances with regard to other properties in close proximity.

-This is turn allows for more available plot space for the actual storage of LPG.
-When constructing mounded bullets, it is, however, important to consider the gravitational force that the mound material exerts on the shell of the bullet and also on the supports for the vessel.
+This, in turn, allows for more plot space for the actual storage of LPG.
+When constructing mounded bullets, however, it is important to consider the gravitational force that the mound material exerts on the bullet’s shell and also on the vessel’s supports.
 Connections on underground tanks should be located in positions that are easily accessible to operate and maintain.

 5 LPG Storage: Conclusion

-Plot space constraints (due to safety distances), ambient conditions, site access, tie-in points as well as client requirements are important considerations before commencing the design.
-The available plot space will determine the maximum storage volume of LPG, due to the safety distances and applicable standards as mentioned earlier.
+Plot space constraints (due to safety distances), ambient conditions, site access, tie-in points, and client requirements are important considerations before commencing the design.
+The available plot space will determine the maximum storage volume of LPG due to the safety distances and applicable standards, as mentioned earlier.

 Further considerations will include the other decisions mentioned earlier in this article.
-These will include practicalities with regards to construction as well as typical incoming gas composition and location.
+These will include practicalities regarding construction and typical incoming gas composition and location.

-Once all of the aforementioned and other project-specific decisions have been made and sound engineering practice and judgement has been exercised by experienced professionals; the decision can be made on the type of storage vessel and the amount of LPG that the facility can accommodate.
-Each design will therefore be unique, based on specific site requirements and not be based on previous projects and/or designs.
+Once all of the aforementioned and other project-specific decisions have been made and sound engineering practice and judgement have been exercised by experienced professionals, the decision can be made on the type of storage vessel and the amount of LPG that the facility can accommodate.
+Each design will, therefore, be unique, based on specific site requirements, and not based on previous projects and/or designs.

 6 References